xSting7/portfolio/README.md

-Repository containing files for a wip portfolio
+Repository containing files for a portfolio